 Windows 10 Radio privacy settings concern apps which turn the radio in your device on to communicate with other devices as requested.

-This could range from an app requiring specific access to your Bluetooth to allow direct communications—think smart watches and their companion apps—to turning on Wi-Fi adapters to create a network connection.
+This could range from an app requiring specific access to your Bluetooth to allow direct communications—think smartwatches and their companion apps—to turning on Wi-Fi adapters to create a network connection.

-Sync With Devices
+Communicate With Unpaired Devices

 Your device will communicate with other devices around it.
-This setting allows apps installed on your device to “automatically share and sync info with wireless devices that don’t explicitly pair with your PC, tablet, or phone”.
+This setting allows apps installed on your device to “automatically share and sync info with wireless devices that don’t explicitly pair with your PC, tablet, or phone.”

 Microsoft also uses “web beacons” to “help deliver cookies and gather usage and performance data.
 Our websites may include web beacons and cookies from third-party service providers.”